Aryan-Kanuparti/holiday-food-analysis/README.md

   frameborder="0"
 ></iframe>

+### Conclusion
-Conclusion: Since the p-value is less than the threshold, we reject the null hypothesis.
+Since the p-value is less than the threshold, we reject the null hypothesis.
 This indicates that the missingness of ratings is dependent on the number of steps in the recipe.

+---

-**Cooking Time (Minutes) and Rating**
+## Cooking Time (Minutes) and Rating
-*Null Hypothesis:* The missingness of ratings does not depend on the cooking time of the recipe in minutes.
+- **Null Hypothesis (H₀):** The missingness of ratings does not depend on the cooking time of the recipe in minutes.
-*Alternate Hypothesis:* The missingness of ratings does depend on the cooking time of the recipe in minutes.
+- **Alternative Hypothesis (H₁):** The missingness of ratings does depend on the cooking time of the recipe in minutes.
-*Test Statistic:* The absolute difference in the mean cooking time between the group with non-missing ratings and the group with missing ratings.
+- **Test Statistic:** The absolute difference in the mean cooking time between the group with non-missing ratings and the group with missing ratings.
-*Significance Level:* 0.05, a fair significance level, stringent evidence not required to draw connections Outliers in cooking time posed a challenge for examining the distributions, but the test proceeded by considering the absolute mean differences.
-After running 1,000 permutations, the observed statistic was 51.4524, and the p-value was 0.12.
+- **Significance Level (α):** 0.05 (A fair significance level, stringent evidence not required to draw connections)

+Outliers in cooking time posed a challenge for examining the distributions, but the test proceeded by considering the absolute mean differences.
+After running 1,000 permutations, the observed statistic was **51.4524**, and the p-value was **0.12**.
 This is greater than the significance level of 0.05.

 <iframe
   src="assets/permutation_test_minutes.html"